pforret/blog.splashing/_topic/country/congo.md

 ---
 # Congo

-Congo may refer to either of two countries that border the Congo River in central Africa:
+Congo or The Congo may refer to either of two countries that border the Congo River in central  Africa:

 ## Unsplash photos